Should You Remodel a Home for Yourself or for Resale Value?

 Most people love additional function

 Perhaps you love to cook—you probably want a great kitchen layout.
 Who wouldn’t?
-When we redesigned the Cherry Hill Kitchen we extended the countertop so that it resulted in the creation of a U-shaped kitchen with much more cabinetry, an under-counter microwave and a breakfast bar adjacent to the den.
+When we redesigned our High-Contrast Geometric project we extended the countertop, which resulted in the creation of a L-shaped kitchen with much more cabinetry and a dining area.
 Functionality sells.
 If the homeowner did decide to move down the line, a potential homebuyer would love the new layout as opposed to the awkward space that used to exist.
 The fresh materials and finishes are an added bonus…

 When we redesigned a full bathroom in Pitman, New Jersey the main priorities were a soaking tub and more storage.
 If you’re going to have a tub, you might as well have one you’ll actually use.
 Also, I’ve run into very few homeowners that don’t want more storage space.